ngxs/store/docs/concepts/select.md

 This is most helpful to programmatic selects where we can't statically declare them with the select decorator.

-There is also a `selectOnce` that will basically do `select().pipe(take(1))` for you automatically as a shortcut method.
+There is also a `selectOnce` function that will basically do `select().pipe(take(1))` for you automatically as a shortcut.
 This is very useful for unit testing.

 ### Snapshot Selects
 On the store, there is a `selectSnapshot` function that allows you to pull out the raw value.
-This is helpful for cases where you need to get a static value but can't use observables.
-A good use case for this would be a interceptor that needs to get the token from the auth state.
+This is helpful for cases where you need to get a static value but can't use Observables.
+A good use case for this would be an interceptor that needs to get the token from the auth state.

 ```TS